sglavoie/sglavoie.github.io-source/content/workflow/0002_using-vimwiki-for-note-taking.md

 - On top of everything else, it has to be **available offline**, in a **portable and readable format**.
 Now, after discarding most options, we are left with *Boostnote* which uses CoffeeScript-Object-Notation and *Vimwiki* which has its own Wiki syntax that's similar in many ways to Markdown\*.
 Those are the strongest contenders that I could think of but of course, if you would like to share your recommendations, please do so in the comments below!

 \* <sub>I somehow discredited **[Emacs](https://www.gnu.org/software/emacs)** simply because I started to learn Vim first and since I'm still far from understanding all of its features, I had to postpone the discovery of Emacs <i class="fas fa-grin-beam"></i>.</sub>

+### One feature-rich alternative to Vimwiki

+After settling down on Vimwiki, I later found out about <a href="https://joplin.cozic.net">Joplin</a>, which comes with many great features and characteristics such as:

+- Free & Open Source
+- Manages notes and todo lists
+- Search across all notes/todos
+- Import/Export from/to various formats, including Markdown and even imports from Evernote
+- Support for attachments
+- Tags
+- Synchronization with multiple providers such as Dropbox, Nextcloud, OneDrive and even your own private cloud
+- Available for Windows, Linux, macOS, Android and iOS
+- Web Clipper integration

+This application left me a great first impression to say the least and I will make sure to stay up to date on its active development, which you can <a href="https://github.com/laurent22/joplin">follow on GitHub <i class="fab fa-github"></i></a>.

 ----